Starlink vs Iridium vs SSB – Offshore Communication Optio…

 What Actually Matters for Offshore Comms

-Probably should have led with this section, honestly.
+Probably should have led with this topic, to be honest.
 Before you spend thousands on satellite hardware, figure out what you actually need it for.
 Weather data?
 Emergency calling?
 Sending emails to family?
 Each use case points to a different solution.
 Prepare your vessel with redundancy — a primary system and a backup that works on a completely different network.
 Develop your skills with SSB radio as a fallback, because the old technology still works when everything else goes dark.
 Plan conservatively on bandwidth expectations, because offshore satellite service is nothing like your home Wi-Fi.
 That’s what makes satellite communication endearing to us passagemakers — when it works, it connects you to critical information and the people who care about you, no matter where you are on the water.